 In its most simple form, you’ll use the options on the left to upload a photo as your image background or choose a color for the background and then you’ll add text.
 (Remember my 2 tips above.)

 Once your design is done, download it to your computer using the download option in the top right of your screen.
 You’ll want to publish as an image.
 It should automatically be downloaded to your computer.
 Make sure you rename it appropriately.
 I talked about naming your images here.

 2. Upload your image to your server

 Take note of the location of your image.
 It doesn’t matter a whole lot where your image is stored, as long as you know where it is.
 To make it easy, I would install it in my “root” (first level of my blog files).
-This is what it looks like (click to view larger):

 If you do upload your button image here, the location of your image will look something like this:

 3. Create the code others will copy & paste to grab your button